KulikDM/pythresh/docs/benchmark.rst

 To evaluate the over predictive nature of each thresholder, the ratio between the predicted and true contamination level will be used.
-The harmonic mean of the ratios is calculated for each thresholder using the same setup as the first benchmark test.
-For this evaluation, a value of 1 indicates perfect contamination predictions, below 1 is under predication, and above 1 is over prediction. ``BOOT`` has the highest potential to over predict while all the thresholders that sit near 0 mean that they tend to not identify any outliers for some outlier scores.
+The mean of the ratios minus one is calculated for each thresholder using the same setup as the first benchmark test.
+For this evaluation, a value of 0 indicates perfect contamination predictions, below 0 is under prediction, and above 0 is over prediction. ``BOOT`` has the highest potential to over predict while most thresholders in general tend to over predict.
 It is also important to note that a thresholder's potential to over predict will vary significantly based on the selected dataset and outlier detection method, and therefore it is important to check the predicted contamination level after thresholding.

 .. figure:: figs/Overpred.png
    :alt: Over prediction

-A second over predictive evaluation can also be done, but now with regards to over predicting beyond the best contamination level for each outlier detection method on each dataset.
-As seen below, a significant amount of thresholders tend to over predict beyond the best contamination level.
+A second over predictive evaluation can also be done, but now with regards to over predicting beyond the best contamination level for each outlier detection method on each dataset based on the MMC score.
+As seen below, a significant amount of thresholders still tend to over predict even beyond the best contamination level.
+However, now some clear well performing thresholders can be matched to the previous benchmarking, notably ``META`` and ``FILTER``.

 .. figure:: figs/Overpred_best.png
    :alt: Over prediction best